Professor of Psychology

 Please respond to the following poll question.....we're interested in your response!

 My major area of research interest is in the relatively new field of evolutionary psychology.
 A primer by John Tooby and Leda Cosmides in this area is available from the Center for Evolutionary Psychology at the University of California at Santa Barbara.
-Also available through the Center is an audio lecture in Realaudio format that provides an excellent overview and set of research examples in this fascinating field (click here to obtain the free Realaudio player so you can listen to the lecture).
+Also available through the Center is an audio lecture in Realaudio format that provides an excellent overview and set of research examples in this fascinating field.
 Another audio introduction to "How the Mind Works" is this presentation on evolutionary psychology at Rice University by Steven Pinker.
 Go to the evolutionary psychology course page for more information on this subject.

 I am currently teaching in the areas of undergraduate and graduate statistics, history and systems of psychology, and evolutionary psychology.
 Specific course pages designed for my students in these courses will be maintained and updated.
 Interesting and useful materials related to my teaching in these subject areas can be found on their corresponding pages.
 Current course syllabi can be found there as well.